Advantage Party of Alberta

 The Advantage Party of Alberta ran 28 candidates in the 2019 Alberta general election, none of whom placed higher than fourth.
 Province-wide, the party took 0.3% of the vote; its most successful candidate by vote share was Terry Blaquier in Cypress-Medicine Hat, who took 1.43% of the vote en route to a fourth-place finish in a five-candidate field.
 Other top candidate placings were Gil Poitras in Leduc-Beaumont, Ron Malowany in Fort Saskatchewan-Vegreville and Kelly Zeleny in Vermilion-Lloydminster-Wainwright.

-On February 5, 2022, the Alberta Advantage Party changed named its official name to the Advantage Party of Alberta as voted on at the Annual General Meeting.
+On February 5, 2022, the Alberta Advantage Party changed its official name to the Advantage Party of Alberta as voted on at the Annual General Meeting.
+The change was accepted by Elections Alberta on February 9, 2022.
 On January 1, 2023, the official logo was changed after a decision by membership.